Skip to main content

 6. Get a Business Bank Account

 All LLCs have liability protection, meaning that their business is by default a separate entity than its owners.
 However, that liability protection can be weakened if the business and the owners mix finances.
-This can happen if there isn’t a separate bank account for your business.
+This can happen if your business doesn’t have a separate bank account apart from your personal finances.

 To open a business bank account, you’ll need your LLC’s Articles of Organization, Operating Agreement, EIN, and an LLC Resolution to Open a Bank Account.